All Episodes

 And town hall meetings in 2010 throughout 2009 is what led to the 2010 midterm success.

-And there are people who hoping that that kind of thing will be repeated again.
+And there are people who are hoping that that kind of thing will be repeated again.

-But it it's going to come down to the wire, and there are elected Republican conservatives in the House and the Senate who are going to make one final effort here via this continuing resolution fight that'll come up in September to make one last to stop any further implementation of Obamacare.
+And there are elected Republican conservatives in the House and the Senate who are going to make one final effort here via this continuing resolution fight that will come up in September to make one last attempt to stop any further implementation of Obamacare.

 They're true believers, and you're going to hear that if this fails, that this is it.

-but Once the full and final implementation of Obamacare occurs, then the full fledged entitlement is entrenched.
+Once the full and final implementation of Obamacare occurs, then the full-fledged entitlement is entrenched.

 And getting rid of it after all of it has been implemented has never been done before.

-During the Reagan administration, they did one time, but it was in its very, very early days.
+One time, the Medicare thing where the seasoned citizens pelted Rostankowski in his car during the Reagan administration, they did, one time, but it was in its very, very early days.

-It had not yet had time to become entrenched in the tentacles had not woven their way deeply into the fabric of society.
+It had not yet had time to become entrenched and the tentacles had not woven their way deeply into the fabric of society.

 And extricating the tentacles that are there is a challenge in and of itself.